pandas-dev/pandas/doc/source/user_guide/basics.rst

 ``int``, ``bool``, ``timedelta64[ns]`` and ``datetime64[ns]`` (note that NumPy does not support timezone-aware datetimes).

-Pandas and third-party libraries *extend* NumPy's type system in a few places.
+pandas and third-party libraries *extend* NumPy's type system in a few places.
 This section describes the extensions pandas has made internally.
 See :ref:`extending.extension-types` for how to write your own extension that works with pandas.
 See :ref:`ecosystem.extensions` for a list of third-party